AlienKevin/apple_cantonese_asr_test/README.md

 | Common Voice 11 zh-HK | 9.831%                      | 7.028%                        |
 | Guangzhou Daily Use   | 8.681%                      | 6.348%                        |

-And here are the results obtained using macOS Sonoma 14.0 (23A344) on the same M1 Max macBook Pro:
+And here are the numbers obtained using macOS Sonoma 14.0 (23A344) on the same M1 Max macBook Pro:
 | Dataset               | Top Predictions CER Score  | Closest Predictions CER Score |
 |-----------------------|-----------------------------|-------------------------------|
 | Common Voice 15 yue   | 7.417%                      | 5.869%                        |